themohal/MS-AI-Research/README.md

 ## Training Roberta

 RoBERTa ( Robustly Optimized Pretrained BERT Approach) is a transformer base model, It can be used to train on new dataset and get the results.
+RoBERTa model can be used for various tasks and missing word prediction is one of them.
 First the tokenizer is trained on new dataset and then RoBERTa is trained using famous platform Huggingface.
-RoBERTa model can be used for various tasks and missing word prediction is one of them.
+RoBERTa Base and RoBERTa Distilled models are trained.

 ## Word Prediction